microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamworkWorkforceIntegration.md

 	Url = "url-value"
 	Supports = "supports-value"
 }
-New-MgTeamworkWorkforceIntegration -BodyParameter $params
+New-MgBetaTeamworkWorkforceIntegration -BodyParameter $params
 ```

-This example shows how to use the New-MgTeamworkWorkforceIntegration Cmdlet.
+This example shows how to use the New-MgBetaTeamworkWorkforceIntegration Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS